swapnilsparsh/Rescue/README.md

 </p>

 ## About the Project:thinking::thought_balloon:
-It is a responsive website which helps women/girls who are in panic or in some trouble(unsafe).
+It is a responsive website which helps women/girls who are in panic or in some trouble.
 The website have some great features like an <b>Emergency Button</b> which on pressing/touching helps women when they are unsafe or need help.
 It automatically sends some instant/quick mails to her family members about her unsafe situation with <b>Location</b>.

 ## Technology Stack:woman_technologist:
 <ol>